awsdocs/aws-cloud9-user-guide/doc_source/setup-student.md

 1. After you complete the application process, AWS will send you an email with the title **Thank You for Applying for AWS Educate**\.
 This email includes details such as how to check the status of your application and how to contact AWS Educate support with any questions\.

-1. After AWS Educate approves your application, AWS will send you an email with the title **AWS Educate Application Approved**\.
+   After AWS Educate approves your application, AWS will send you an email with the title **AWS Educate Application Approved**\.
 Note that the approval process might take a day or longer\.
 Do not go past this step in this procedure until you get this approval\.

 1. After you get the approval email, follow the instructions in the email to set your AWS Educate Student Portal password, and then sign in to your AWS Educate Student Portal\.
 After you set your AWS Educate Student Portal password, store that password in a secure location\.

 1. Skip ahead to [Step 2: Sign In to the AWS Cloud9 Console](#setup-student-sign-in-ide)\.

-### Create a Regular AWS Account<a name="setup-student-create-account-regular"></a>
+### Create a Regular AWS Account and Apply for AWS Educate<a name="setup-student-create-account-regular"></a>

 If you already have a regular AWS account, skip ahead to step 6 in this procedure to apply for AWS Educate\.